dopplerchase/DRpy/README.md

 **D**ual-frequency precipitation **R**adar **PY**thon package

-python package to open GPM-DPR files into xarray to leverage xarray perks
+This package was made to open GPM-DPR files into xarray to leverage xarray perks (e.g., .sel()).